avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/validator.md

 The validator set is refreshed every era.
 In the next era, if there's a slot available and your node is selected to join the validator set, your node will become an active validator.
 Until then, it will remain in the waiting queue.

 🎉 Congratulation, you have successfully set up validation and your node should start validation the testnet and get you coin rewards in the next era (in up to 24 hours).

+## Stop validating

+If you wish to remain a validator or nominator (e.g. you're only stopping for planned downtime or server maintenance), submitting the chill extrinsic in the staking pallet should suffice.
+It is only if you wish to unbond funds or reap an account that you should continue with the following.

+To ensure a smooth stop to validation, make sure you should do the following actions:

+* Chill your validator
+* Purge validator session keys
+* Unbond your tokens

+### Chill Validator

+1. Go to `Developer` > `Extrinsics`.
+2. Choose `staking` and `chill` from the drop-down menus.
+3. Submit extrinsic with your validator account.

+### Purge validator session keys

+1. Go to `Developer` > `Extrinsics`.
+2. Choose `session` > `purgeKeys` from the drop-down menus.
+3. Submit extrinsic with your account.
+The key reference exists on the account that originally called the session.set_keys() extrinsic, which could be the stash or the staking proxy (at the time the keys were set).

+### Unbond your tokens

+Unbonding your tokens can be done through the `Network` > `Staking` > `Account actions` page by clicking the corresponding stash account drop-down and selecting "Unbond funds".

 ## Summary
 We hope this guide got your validator up and running smoothly.